Flight-Free-UK/flight_free_uk_website/source/posts/how-to-cross-the-atlantic.html.markdown

 In anticipation of this being an option in the future, here’s why travelling by cargo ship is great:

-* emissions are 40x lower than flying (e.g. a flight to South America is roughly 2 tonnes CO2 per passenger, with cargo ship passage roughly 50g*)
+* emissions are 40x lower than flying (e.g. a return flight to South America is roughly 2 tonnes CO2 per passenger, with cargo ship passage roughly 50g*)
 * you are not adding demand to a polluting industry – the cargo ship goes whether you’re on it or not, whereas that’s not the case with aviation, which exists as a result of passengers wanting to fly (if you want to reduce the number of cargo ships in the world, buy less stuff!
 90% of what we buy has come in some part via a cargo ship)
 * it’s a unique and adventurous way to travel – there’s nothing like crossing an ocean and arriving at your destination by sea.
 Travelling from east to west you get an extra hours’ sleep every day, and it gets warmer.
 Experience ocean wildlife as well as the strange world of shipping.
 * cabins are comfortable, you have meals with the crew each night, and there is time and space to do your own thing.
 Crews often enjoy having passengers aboard as it breaks the monotony of life at sea.